Skip to main content

 How do you decide whether an upgrade is paid or complimentary?

-If a room change has additional overnight accommodation revenue directly associated with it, we classify it as a paid upgrade.
+• If the change has additional overnight accommodation revenue directly tied to it, we classify it as a paid upgrade.

-If the room change does not have additional overnight accommodation revenue tied to it, we classify it as a complimentary upgrade.
+• If the change does not have additional overnight accommodation revenue tied to it, it is a complimentary upgrade.

 Do you look at every intermediate change?